jlinoff/cmpds/README.md

 With 95.0% confidence, dataset-2 is smaller than dataset-1 by about 1.3%.
 ```

-That tells use that v2 is indeed slightly faster.
+That tells us that v2 is indeed slightly faster.

 ## Program arguments
 The program requires that you specify one or two dataset files as input.